dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 - [ ] Add picture: Test data in database and clients
 - [ ] Add paragraph: Summary

-## Comments

-[comment]: <> (old: Log/Report evaluation of selenium ui test results in a continuous delivery pipeline using logstash and elasticsearch with the help of docker, circleci and jenkins.)
-[comment]:  <> (old: fail for the next version of epages so that our plattform can be rolled out with zero-downtime and no errors to our providers in every operation scenario.)
-[comment]:  <> (old: Automated GUI Testing has evolved to a reputable standard at ePages.
-A software engineer who is responsible for implementing a new feature or even develops a complete cartridge not even writes a lot of unit tests but also secures the functionality by adding appropriate integration tests with our ePages Selenium Framework.)
-[comment]:  <> (old: - Pipeline with Continous delivery)
-[comment]:  <> (old: - Test results from various environments)

 ## Notes

+- old: Log/Report evaluation of selenium ui test results in a continuous delivery pipeline using logstash and elasticsearch with the help of docker, circleci and jenkins.
+- old: fail for the next version of epages so that our plattform can be rolled out with zero-downtime and no errors to our providers in every operation scenario.
+- old: Automated GUI Testing has evolved to a reputable standard at ePages.
+A software engineer who is responsible for implementing a new feature or even develops a complete cartridge not even writes a lot of unit tests but also secures the functionality by adding appropriate integration tests with our ePages Selenium Framework.
+- old: Pipeline with Continous delivery
+- old: Test results from various environments

 - 2 Lösungsansätze: eigeneDB e.g. MySQL mit Scripten (A) vs Elasticsearch, Logstash plus Kibana (B)
 - A: needs database schema and maintenance of it, less flexibilty